-The U.S. Fish and Wildlife Service (USFWS) National Wetlands Inventory (NWI) mapping was reviewed to assess for wetlands within the Mainline Study Area.
-Table 3.2 summarizes the NWI mapping within the Mainline Study Area.
+The USFWS NWI mapping was reviewed to assess for wetlands within the Mainline Study Area.
+Table 3.2 summarizes the NWI mapping within the Mainline Study Area based on the desktop assessment.
 The total acreage of each classification within the Mainline Study Area is also provided.
 Refer to Appendix B for the NWI maps for the Mainline Study Area.
 In addition, the Mainline Study Area is partially located within areas identified as Flood Hazard Zones A and AE floodplains.